RogerioDosSantos/template_cpp_project/README.md

-# template_cpp_project
+# Project

-Template Project for cpp development
+TODO: Add description

+For more information please go to the project [Documentation]( ./doc/src/index.md )